lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Great!
 Looking forward to receiving your order details.
 ## TICKETS

+Impact:​ If this change is not implemented, the current API calls will fail after September 1st, 2026, according to CompassFT (our data supplier).
+Consequently, the BTC funding rate will not be auto-generated, causing downstream failures in clearing system jobs due to the missing rate.
+Risk:​ Low.
+This change only updates the API call method without altering the API itself.
+Results will be immediately verifiable post-deployment.

 Summary of the Issue:

 The root cause is not a bug in your Java program itself, but a mismatch between the CSV data format and Excel's automatic interpretation.​ The problem is triggered by Excel's behavior, and the Java program's output can contributeto the confusion.